sriramhere/HOL-BuildingWindows8AppsWithWindowsAzure/HOL.md

 	}
 	````

-	>**Note:** You are adding **DataContract** and **DataMember** annotations to the class and its attributes because the Metro Style client application is using DataContractJSONSerializer object to read and serialize the customers to JSON.
+	>**Note:** You are adding **DataContract** and **DataMember** annotations to the class and its attributes because the Windows 8 Style UI client application is using DataContractJSONSerializer object to read and serialize the customers to JSON.

 1. In Solution Explorer, right-click the WebApi project and select **Build**.